abcdesktopio/docs/opsdocs/docs/config/sudo-kubernetes.md

 root@c182dc39-6a00-4869-8b01-2039f37c1eab:~#
 ```

-After the sudo command, you get a root level of the pod
+After the sudo command, you get a root level inside the shell of the users's pod

 ![sudo id root](img/sudo-kubernetes-root.png)

+> In production this value should be set to False